 Is there anything more pesky and annoying than trying to get your kids to do their chores?
 Unless you were born with that magically organized child (I never had THAT kid!), you are going to be fighting this fight for at least 18 years.

 According to my favorite behavioral psychologist Brian Wansink, the best way to motivate someone to do something is to make it easy to do the things you want them to do, and hard to do the things you don’t want them to do.

 So, I tried to put some mechanisms in place that would help gently steer my son in the right direction without having to lay down the law and be all heavy-handed.
 If you want to train a dog – you’ve got to be smarter than the dog!

 Make it easy to do the things you want them to do, and hard to do the things you don’t want them to do

 Visual Chore Checklist

-My son and I are both ADHD and we are both visual people.
+My youngest son and I both have ADHD and we’re both visual people.
 This means organization and daily habits are a struggle for both of us.
 If we don’t see it, we don’t think about it.